resource-watch/slate/source/includes/api/_dataset.md

 }
 ```

 When fetching the dashboards, you can request additional entities to be loaded with the datasets.
-The following entities are avaliable:
+The following entities are available:

 * `widget` - loads all widgets associated with a given dataset.
 * `layer` - loads all layers associated with a given dataset.